ThiagoTrabach/learning-from-data_book/README.md

 # learning-from-data_book
-Exercises and poblems solutions of the book Learning From Data by Mostafa and Ismail
+Exercises and poblems solutions of the book and edx course Learning From Data by Mostafa and Ismail